open-telemetry/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

   - Default: `[2ms, 4ms, 6ms, 8ms, 10ms, 50ms, 100ms, 200ms, 400ms, 800ms, 1s, 1400ms, 2s, 5s, 10s, 15s]`
 - `dimensions`: the list of dimensions to add together with the default dimensions defined above.

-  Each additional dimension is defined with a `name` which is looked up in the span's collection of attributes or resource attributes (AKA process tags) such as `ip`, `host.name` or `region`.
+  Each additional dimension is defined with a `name` which is looked up in the span's collection of attributes.

   If the `name`d attribute is missing in the span, the optional provided `default` is used.